php-repos/phpkg-documentations/add-command.md

 ## Introduction

 You can use the `add` command to add a git repository to your application as a package.
+This feature is useful for developers who want to use external packages or libraries in their application.

 As a package user, simply search online, and as soon as you reach the git repo, you can add it.